"It was a really traumatic experience" How play helped to heal hospital anxiety

 Even Sfiyah now recognises the difference play makes: “A world without play is a world without fun.
 Play brings out the child in us and helps us forget our worries.”

 Sfiyah’s story exemplifies how healthcare can cause trauma for children.
-For further information about, download Starlight's Causes of Trauma from Children’s Healthcare report, released to mark Play in Healthcare Week 2025 (13–19 October).
+For further information, download our Causes of Trauma from Children’s Healthcare report.

 The report explores how restraint during medical procedures can cause trauma, and how therapeutic play can help prevent it.